orgilla/alpacka/README.md

 * Offline: Ready for web runtime
 * Libraries: Will also take care of your libraries
 * Deploy: Use netlify, heroko, serverless, electron-builder to easily deploy your apps, servers, and services

-A simple wrapper around webpack.
-It supports different plugins and runtimes as well as dev (hot reload) and build-modes.

 ```bash
 npm i @alpacka/dev @alpacka/runtime-web @alpacka/plugin-babel